 Want to discuss the next career move, right universities, application strategy or just want to clear your doubts?
-Book a counseling session using the form below.
-All the timings are in IST.
+Book a counseling session by clicking below.

 It’s a full-time, thesis-based Master’s program.
 Core courses cover advanced topics in biology and biotechnology, as well as professional training in areas including grant writing, presentation skills, experimental design, and ethics within the life sciences.

 The MCD program is a 2-year program carried out under the guidance of a faculty advisor.
 Students interested in a Master’s degree should directly contact faculty members with whom they would like to work before applying, although this is not mandatory.